 Either party may appeal a finding or sanction by submitting a written statement to the Program Director of Student Services within five (5) business days of the report being provided to them.
 The appeal will be heard by the AAMI Faculty Council, which is a panel of three unbiased instructors, one of whom shall be the chairperson.
 If the allegations concern sexual misconduct, the Faculty Council shall not include the Title IX Coordinator.
 The Director of Student Services shall provide a copy of a party's appeal to the other party.
-The other party may submit a statement to the Director of Student Services within five (5) business days of the submission of the appeal.
-The decision shall be rendered within ten (10) business days of the submission of the opposing party's statement, or if there is no statement from the opposing party, within fifteen (15) business days of the submission of the appeal.
+The other party may submit a statement to the Director of Student Services within five (5) business days of the appeal.
+The decision shall be rendered within ten (10) business days of the submission of the appeal.